Welcome

 A silver prayer mill, from Tibet

-Since there is little literature on this subject and since I cannot visit all museums and libraries I had, and still have, to rely on observations by others.
-All these years, travelling friends, colleagues and museum curators have helped.
-By presenting my search on the Internet I have reached more people and institutes.
-With all this help I found more information to support the conclusion: that the presence of the tiger bells makes it possible to link ethnic groups to their movements over the Asian continent.
-It would also set he age of the oldest tiger bells at around 800 years.
-This would mean that the tiger bells could be a migration tracer.
+Since there is little literature on this subject and since I couldn't, and cannot, visit all museums and libraries I had, and still have, to rely on observations by others.
+All these years, traveling friends, colleagues and museum curators have helped.
+By presenting my search on the Internet I have reached more people and more institutes.
+With all this help I found more information to support the conclusion that the presence of the tiger bells makes it possible to link certain ethnic groups to their movements over the Asian continent.
+This would mean that the tiger bells could be a tracer.
+It would also set he age of the oldest tiger bells at around at least 1000 to 1100 years.

 or continue to the next page